copyright©2025

 “It was the worst period of my life,” he admitted, voice trembling.
 “When you left… I hit rock bottom.
 I drank for weeks, saw things… demons.”

-I understood.
-I had faced those same shadows myself.
-I did not know the full depth of his torment, but now, he seemed intact—or at least, he had exorcised the worst of it.
+I knew exactly what demons he meant—I had seen them firsthand.
+I didn’t know the full depth of his torment, but I had witnessed enough to recognize the darkness he described.
+Now, sitting before me, he seemed intact—or at least, he had managed to exorcise the worst of it.

 At first, it was intoxicating.
 We fell into the familiar rhythm of love, heady and effortless.
 For a few blissful days, I allowed myself to believe in happiness.
 But as quickly as the novelty arrived, it faltered.
 After a week, his questions began—about my fidelity during our time apart.
 I confessed, driven by some stubborn honesty.